OddMorning/SteamVR-Quest3-Visual-Fixes/README.md

 ## UI Icons
 ![Icons](./Icons-Example.png)

-* The headset icon is made by me.
-* The controller icons are recolored Pico 4 Ultra ones as they look quite similar to Quest 3's controllers.
+Both headset and controller icons are made from scratch.
+The source file can be found in the `src` folder.

 ## Controller Models
 _(Work in Progress)_